mayel/docs.coopcloud.tech/docs/rollback.md

 ---
-title: Roll an application back to a previous version
+title: Roll an app back to a previous version
 ---

 TODO.